Louis Micheels: Early life

 He was born in near Amsterdam in the town of Bloemendaal on 6 June 1917 to parents Clara and Albert Micheels and a sister Elf, and brother Lex.
 He described his upbringing and lifestyle as privileged: his father was a successful broker in Amsterdam.
 Louis Micheels studied the French and German languages, he rode horse, and he played the cello.
 The family were Dutch Jewish.
-In 1938 Micheels began studying at the Utrecht University, and he joined a Zionist student group there.
+In 1938 Micheels began studying at Utrecht University, and he joined a Zionist student group there.
 He met Nora at one of the Zionist meetings and fell in love.